wolfSSL/wolfsentry/README.md

 `make BUILD_TOP=./build INSTALL_DIR=/usr INSTALL_LIBDIR=/usr/lib64 install`

-Build libwolfsentry.a and test it under various valgrind tools:
+Build libwolfsentry.a and test it under various analyzers (memory and thread testing under full battery of valgrind and sanitizer tests):

-`make -j valgrind-all`

-Test under various sanitizer tools:

-`make -j sanitize-all`

-Test tersely with all supported static and dynamic analysis tools:

-`make -j analyze-all`
+`make -j check`

 Build and test libwolfsentry.a without support for multithreading: